strohs/aws-cda-notes/study-notes.md

     * In addition, a single ```BatchGetItem``` request can retrieve items from multiple tables
 * There are no throughput limits, BUT If you wish to exceed throughput rates of 10,000 writes/second or 10,000 reads/second, you must first contact Amazon through this online form
+* When defining primary keys, try to use a many to few principle
+* initial limit of 256 tables per region, can be upped by contacting Amazon support